 COVID-19 Special Actions

-Several Community Organizations that Need Our Support During the COVID-19 Crisis
+Community Organizations that Need Our Support NOW

 Northeast Emergency Food Program (NEFP).
 The NEFP, located at 4800 NE 72nd Ave in the Cully neighborhood, provides food to the most vulnerable among us.
 To support the NEFP, send checks to: Ecumenical Ministries of Oregon, 0245 SW Bancroft St., Suite B, Portland, OR 97239.
 Or, donate via their web page.
 Select “Northeast Emergency Food Program” in the designation section.